Stane1983/aml-linux-usb-burn/README.md

 __soc__ paremeter can be gxl (S905, S905X and S912), axg (A113 audio SoC), txlx (TV SoC - T962), m8 (S802, S805 and S812)
 I tested this tool with sucess on S812, S905, S905X and S912.

+#  Note
+This tool is for x64 Linux only.
+File aml_image_v2_packer is 32bit but update binary (inside tools folder) is 64bit so...

    [amlTools]: <http://openlinux.amlogic.com:8000/download/A113/Tool/flash-tool-v4.7/flash-tool>